taosdata/TDengine/docs/en/12-taos-sql/04-stable.md

 Note: Deleting a supertable will delete all subtables created from the supertable, including all data within those subtables.

+**Note**：Dropping a supertable doesn't release the disk space occupied by the table, instead all the rows in the table are marked as deleted, so these data will not occur when querying.
+The disk space will be released when the system automatically performs `compact` operation or the user performs `compact` manually.

 ## Modify a Supertable

 ```sql